Recipe: Hay Baked Ham with Cider Sauce

 STEP 6

-To serve, remove the hay and scrape away any stalks that have stuck to the ham.
+To serve, remove the hay and scrape away any stalks that have stuck to the meat.
 Carve it as thinly or thickly as you wish and serve with the sauce and seasonal vegetables.